 Recent research has shown that a weak core and weak hips are two of the main contributors to most running injuries.
 Specifically, researchers have found that weak hip flexors and hip adductors are observed in almost all runners who suffer from IT band syndrome and patellofemoral joint pain (runner’s knee).
 Likewise, numerous research studies have demonstrated that core work (such as planks, back extensions, and oblique exercises) help prevent injuries, improve balance and improve running performance.

 The good news from all this research is that you don’t have to perform hours of core work each day to make positive gains in hip and core strength to prevent injury.
-A five-to-ten minute routine consisting of side leg lifts, clams, back bridge, plank, abdominal twists, and supermans can help keep you injury-free.
+A 5- to 10-minute routine consisting of side leg lifts, clams, back bridge, plank, abdominal twists, and supermans can help keep you injury-free.
 If you have more time, you can perform a full set of running-specific core routines and a running injury prevention hip routine as well.

 As you’ve read here before, training your muscular and neuromuscular systems is critical to becoming a more efficient and economical runner.
 Not only does muscular and neuromuscular training improve performance, but it also helps prepare the body to better handle more rigorous speed work.

 My two favorite forms of muscular work are strides and explosive hill sprints.
 Both are easy to add to the end of a run and require only 5 to 10 minutes of your time, but they provide a huge return on investment.
 Plus, they’re a lot of fun if you’ve been stuck in a mileage rut.